-After the special sherpa meeting in Paris on The G8 teams continued to negotiate and draft the documents to be issued in their leaders names.
+After the special sherpa meeting in Paris, the G8 teams continued to negotiate and draft the documents to be issued in their leaders' names.
 The Japanese continued to insist very seriously on a tight, short, concise, focused summit document, without a rambling discussion of all the issues their ministers and officials had worked on.
-It would highlight climate change, development and economic growth internationally, with Africa being a major component.
-There would now also be a separate stand-alone document on terrorism, and probably another on food security as well.
-It was not clear how and when the main document would be released during the summit.
-One possibility was to release each section on a specific subject (such as environment, climate development, investment, the world economy, nonproliferation and peacekeeping) as conversation packages throughout the summit, to form one package at the end.
+The document would highlight climate change, development and economic growth internationally, with Africa being a major component.
+There would now also be a separate stand-alone document on terrorism, and probably another on food security.
 The separate counterterrorism document responded to the very strong desire of the Americans to give this issue prominence in the same was as at every other summit since 2001.
-The separate food document reflected the decision of the Japanese to respond to current situation, to make sure G8 showed leadership on that issue.
+The prospective separate food document reflected the decision of the Japanese to respond to the current situation, to ensure the G8 showed leadership on that issue.
 There would also be a chair's summary that would comment on some of the regional issues